SFSU-Bethel-Instructional/sobel-harness-instructional/README.md

 For all programs, when you run the code, it reads from a hard-coded data file, and writes to a hard-coded output file, also located in the data subdirectory.
 Each of the 3 different codes writes to a different named file, e.g., processed-raw-int8-4x-cpu.dat, processed-raw-int8-4x-gpu.dat, etc.

 You can verify your result by displaying the image with the python script provided.
-For example,
+For example, from the sobel-harness-instructional directory,

     module load python
+    python scripts/imshow.py data/zebra-gray-int8-4 7112 5146  # display the source image
-    python scripts/imshow.py processed-raw-int8-4x-gpu.dat 7112 5146
+    python scripts/imshow.py data/processed-raw-int8-4x-gpu.dat 7112 5146  # display result from your code

 This will display the results of the "correct results" of the sobel filter applied to the default input dataset, zebra-gray-int8-4x.